Fed Cuts Interest Rates For 1st Time Since 2008

 Consumer spending — a key driver of the economy — remains strong.
 But business investment has slowed this year, as the effects of the 2017 tax cut wear off and companies contend with rising uncertainty.

 Some Fed officials have acknowledged that they may have acted too quickly in raising interest rates last year.
 Despite low unemployment, wages have risen only modestly.
-And overall inflation is still in check, well below the Fed's 2% target.

 "The labor market has improved steadily for 10 years now," Fed Chairman Jerome Powell told a congressional committee this month.
 "But just in the last couple of years, it's started to reach communities at the edge of the workforce.
 And it's just so important for us to continue that process for a couple of years and that's why we're so committed to using our tools to sustain the expansion."